“A peaceful and stylish mountainside retreat, more like a generous family home, but one with world famous music legends in the family photos”

 The 19th-century Georgian style cottages dotted about the exotic hillside garden have maintained much of their old fashioned rustic-chic charm.
 Many famous musicians have enjoyed the peaceful setting, simple luxuries, and spectacular views.
 As with all the Island Outpost properties there is a refreshing lack of corporate uniformity, and the blend of friendly staff, first class spa, musical history and relaxed surroundings works well.
 Strawberry Hill really doesn’t feel like a hotel - more like the family home it once was.
 Perfectly located for checking out Kingston and the Blue Mountains, this is also a fabulous place to unplug and unwind: vigorously eat, sleep, and chill.

-- Mesmerising views by day or night - especially the sparkling lights of Kingston, just half an hour below you - during our 2014 revisit, we couldn't stop staring!
+- Mesmerising views by day or night - especially the sparkling lights of Kingston, just half an hour below you - on our last visit we couldn't stop staring!

 - An abundance of handmade details, nothing here is rolled out en-masse